makeruniverse/docs/docs/blog/posts/Teams-that-solve-problems.md

     - Holger
 ---

+Great teams start with the intent to solve a problem.
+They do this by identifying problems worth solving.
+However, recognizing a problem isn't enough.
+Makers also need to evaluate existing solutions and envision something significantly better.

-Paul Graham's [blog post](https://www.paulgraham.com/google.html) is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
-Groups of individuals with a strong interest in solving a problem.
-Not with a certain business case in mind.
+Paul Graham's [blog post](https://www.paulgraham.com/google.html) serves as a powerful reminder that companies like Google and Facebook didn't begin as startups; they started as team projects.
+These were groups of individuals with a keen interest in solving specific problems, not necessarily with a business model in mind.

-Google in 1998: How can we fix internet search?
+Consider Google in 1998: "How can we fix internet search?"

-Failing Startup in 2024: How can we make money out of AI?
+Contrast this with a failing startup in 2024: "How can we make money out of AI?"

+The difference is clear.
+Successful teams start with a problem to solve, not just a business case.